NexSys: Defining pathways to a net zero energy system

 Building on ESIPP’s success is NexSys (Next Generation Energy Systems).
 NexSys is a major Strategic Partnership Programme funded by SFI and industry partners, working to advance some of the multidisciplinary research programmes of ESIPP.
 Visit the NexSys website

 This multidisciplinary research programme addressed some of the leading energy challenges of our time and was a predecessor to NexSys.

 ESIPP received €11m in funding, half from Science Foundation Ireland and half from industry.
 ESIPP brought together a multidisciplinary, multi-institutional research team in Ireland with expertise in electricity, gas, water and data, with the relevant industry partners to focus on building human capacity and to develop a national coherent research activity in ESI.

-ESIPP brings together 5 different research institutes (UCD, TCD, NUIG, ESRI and DCU), along with Industry partners and collaborators, to build the capability needed to deliver an integrated energy system in Ireland.
-The collaboration is underpinned by a supportive policy system with active participation by the Department of Communications, Climate Action and Environment (DCCAE), the Sustainable Energy Authority of Ireland (SEAI) and the Commission for Energy Regulation (CER).
+ESIPP comprised 5 different research institutes (UCD, TCD, NUIG, ESRI and DCU), along with Industry partners and collaborators, to build the capability needed to deliver an integrated energy system in Ireland.
+The collaboration was underpinned by a supportive policy system with active participation by the Department of Communications, Climate Action and Environment (DCCAE), the Sustainable Energy Authority of Ireland (SEAI) and the Commission for Regulation of Utilities (CRU).